mikevalstar/medusajs/README.md

 ### Simple Policy

-The simplest policy is to simply set a duration, pass in any integer and the object will be cached for that many seconds.
+The simplest policy is to simply set a duration, pass in any integer and the object will be cached for that many miliseconds.

 ```javascript
 Medusa.get('sample', resolver, 1000).then(res => { console.log(res); });